Hollow Knight: Gameplay

-Hallownest consists of several large, inter-connected areas with unique themes.
-With its nonlinear gameplay design, Hollow Knight does not bind the player to one path through the game nor require them to explore the whole world, there are entire places that can be missed when finishing the game, though there are obstacles that limit the player's access to various areas.
-The player may need to progress in the story of the game, or acquire a specific movement ability, skill, or item to progress further.
-To fast travel through the game's world, the player can use Stag Stations, terminals connected to network of tunnels that are traversed via giant stag beetles; players can only travel to previously visited and unlocked stations.
-Other fast travel methods, such as trams, lifts, and the "Dreamgate", are encountered later in the game.
+The Kingdom of Hallownest consists of several large, inter-connected areas with unique themes.
+With its nonlinear gameplay Metroidvania design, Hollow Knight does not restrict the player to one path nor require them to explore the whole world; there are places that can be missed when finishing the game, though there are obstacles that limit the player's access to various areas.
+The player may need to acquire a specific movement ability, skill, or item to progress further.
+To fast travel through the world, the player can use Stag Stations, terminals connected to a network of tunnels that are traversed via giant stag beetles; players can only travel to previously visited and unlocked stations.

 As the player enters a new area, they do not have access to the map of their surroundings.
-They must find Cornifer, the cartographer, in order to buy a rough map.
-As the player explores an area, the map becomes more accurate and complete, although it is updated only when sitting on a bench.
+They must find Cornifer, the cartographer, to buy a rough map.
+As the player explores an area, the map becomes more accurate and complete if the Quill has been obtained, although it is updated only when sitting on a bench.
 The player will need to buy specific items to complete maps, to see points of interest, and to place markers.
-The Knight's position on the map can only be seen if the player is carrying a specific charm.
+The player character's position on the map can only be seen if the player has the Wayward Compass charm equipped.